thedges/PSChatBotPack/README.md

 * objectName: The API name of the standard or custom object that will be displayed.
 * recordId: The Id of the record that will be displayed.
 * fields: A comma separated list of the field API names that will be displayed.
-The first field in the list will serve as the tile title.
+* title - the label to show in card title
+* iconName - the SLDS icon name

 ## Survey